birdandhike.com logo

 The Yucca Forest is located out in the desert, about 90 minutes north of downtown Las Vegas, but it seems a lot farther.
 From Corn Creek (Table 1, Site 106), continue eastward for about 50 yards to a T-intersection.
 Turn south (right) onto Mormon Wells Road, which runs south for about 0.3 miles before bending to the east (left) and starting up the bajada towards Yucca Gap (the gap through the mountains seen in the distance ahead).

-About 0.2 miles past the bend, the road passes the turnoff to the Corn Creek Picnic Area with several tall Cottonwood Trees and a spring (Site 423).
-This can be a good place to stop to bird for a few minutes.
+About 0.2 miles past the bend, the road passes the turnoff to the Old Corn Creek Picnic Area with several tall Cottonwood Trees and a spring.
+This can be a good place to stop to bird for a few minutes, but look from afar because the area is now closed to entry.

 Yucca Forest